Sam-Scott-McMaster/the-team-assignment-team-26/README.md

 # Baddie or Not

 ## What Does It Do?
-**Baddie or Not** is an entertaining app that determines which fictional villain matches your personality.
-It combines personality quiz questions with a set of engaging mini-games to analyze your traits.
+**Baddie or Not** is an entertaining app that determines which fictional villain matches your personality through engaging mini-games.
 Here's what it includes:

 - **Mini-Games**:
     - **Wordle**: A terminal-based Wordle game that tracks the number of attempts you take to find the correct answer.